the-reefshark/tp/docs/UserGuide.md

 Let's look at some ways that KanBug Tracker can benefit you:

-- **Bug Management**: Store and organise all the bugs you encounter while programming with the press of a button.
+- **Bug Management**: Store and organise all the bugs you encounter while programming with a few simple commands.
 - **Visualisation**: Our intuitive layout is designed to give you a high-level overview of your bug fixing progress, giving you the ability to plan your approach like never before.
-- **Incredible Portability**: The application lives on your computer and does not require an internet connection, allowing you to manage your bugs wherever you are.
+- **Incredible Portability**: The application lives entirely on your computer and does not require an internet connection, allowing you to manage your bugs wherever you are.
 - **Powerful features**: Take your bug tracking efforts to the next level with features that will allow you to search for bugs and move them between states.
-- **Performance**: We understand developers.
-That's why KanBug Tracker is powered by a slick Command Line Interface (CLI) designed to maximise your productivity.
+- **Performance**: KanBug Tracker is powered by a slick Command Line Interface (CLI) designed to maximise your productivity with its high responsiveness.

-As you can see, KanBug Tracker was designed for developers like you, with powerful features that help you stay on top of your bug fixing process.
+As you can see, KanBug Tracker was designed with developers like you in mind, with powerful features that help you stay on top of your bug fixing process.
+Never again will you have to struggle with your bug management!

 ## 2. How do I use this User Guide?